rsthomp/tutorial/README.md

 However, to develop the actual experience of the game, you will only be interested in a couple of folders:

-- `imports/experiment`: Here the code for the actual experience using four objects (i.e., `game`, `round`, `stage`, `player`) with helper functions that makes it super easy to control the experience of the participants
+- `imports/experiment`: Here the code for the actual experience using four objects (i.e., `game`, `round`, `stage`, `player`) with helper functions that make it super easy to control the experience of the participants
   - `experiment/client`: Everything about the interface.
     -  `/client/game`: The component of the interface.
 By default, we provide examples of what can go there for typical experiments.
     -  `/client/intro`: Things that happen before the actual experience: things like the consent form, instructions, and attention checks (i.e., quizzes).